Car write-off explained

 Car insurance companies have their own set of criteria for what counts as a write-off.

-When you make a claim, your car insurance company assesses the damage and works out how much it would cost to repair your car.
+When you make a car insurance claim, your car insurance company assesses the damage.
+They then work out how much it would cost to repair your car.

 If the repairs cost more than the car’s market value, or a high percentage of it, they may choose to write it off.
 This is because it’s not economically viable to repair the car in its current state.